MV-Automation/MV_Pandemic_Solution/AWS/Lambda_Migration.md

 ###### Uploading Code (ZIP File)

-After doing upper steps, please move AmazonKeys.py and lambda_function.py to uploat_to_lamda folder.
+After doing upper steps, please move AmazonKeys.py and lambda_function.py to upload_to_lambda folder.
 Then, create a ZIP file with all the folder.

 ```
 upload_to_lambda/